fChristenson/the-question-in-question/src/chapters/productivity_and_time_management/page_000.md

 ## How to Ensure That Technical Documentation Stays Up-to-Date?
 ## How to Manage Developer Workload Without Sacrificing Productivity?
 ## How to Recognize When Development Tools Are Hindering Productivity?
+## Do You Have a Programming Routine?
+## How to Organize Your Learning Materials Effectively?
+## What to Do When You Can’t Make Progress on a Project?
+## What Wastes the Most Time in a Software Team?